Some links in this post may be affiliate links

 Common names: Bougainvillea Plant, Paper Flower

-Bougainvillea glabra is native to Brazil.
+Origin: Bougainvillea glabra is native to Brazil.

 Other popular varieties are Magnifica which is purple, Raspberry Ice with ravish-red flowers, Alexendra which is pink and is a prolific bloomer, and Harissii whose variegated grey-green foliage is splashed with cream-white.

-No. Bougainvillea glabra is considered to be non-toxic to humans and pets.
+Is Bougainvillea poisonous?
+No, Bougainvillea glabra is considered to be non-toxic to humans and pets.
 ASPCA has not listed them as toxic to pets.
 However, the stems bear thorns which can cause injury.
 Always wear gloves when handling the plants to protect yourself.

 Water your Bougainvillea liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering to prevent yellowing and leaf drop.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, drooping, yellowing and leaf drop.

 Use water that is at room temperature to prevent cold shock as it can result in stunted growth and leaf loss.
 Avoid chlorinated water; use rain water or filtered water to prevent browning of leaf edges.